Great Tips | Fully Felted Felt

 Fulling with various Equipment

-I recommend further fulling your wool (after the initial tossing stage) by gliding the felt over a smooth corrugated surface.
-A beautiful well fulled felt can be achieved using the ridges on a double-cut glass wash board (Figure 3).
-Or my second favorite newly discovered item is a plastic painter’s tray which holds the water and has a corrugated surface (Figure 4).
-Some painter’s tray have very few ridges, make sure you purchase one that has LOTS!
+I recommend lots of further fulling your wool (after the initial tossing stage and gliding over the firm pool bubble wrap) by gliding the felt with your fingertips over a smooth corrugated surface.
+A beautiful well fulled felt can be achieved using the following tools.
+My favorite currently is a metal dish drain tray from Ikea – it’s both a corrugated surface and a tray which captures the excess water that can re-used, and your work surface doesn’t get wet because the water is held in the tray.
+See Figure 2A at the very bottom this article.
+Product number from Ikea is 604.301.58.
+I also like the ridges on a double-cut glass wash board (Figure 3).
+Another tool to use is a plastic painter’s tray which holds the water and has a corrugated surface (Figure 4).
+Some painter’s tray has very few ridges, make sure you purchase one that has LOTS of deep ridges!

 Figure 3